Beyond Hoeffding and Chernoff: Trading conclusiveness for advantages in quantum hypothesis testing: Asymmetric hypothesis testing

-In sequential quantum hypothesis testing~\cite{martinezvargas_2021,li_2022}, the samples of the unknown quantum state are provided and processed one at a time, and once the test reaches a certain threshold of confidence about the state --- which may require more than $n$ samples at the $n$th step of the protocol, unlike conventional hypothesis testing --- a guess of either $\rho$ or $\sigma$ is made.
-In this context, a very clever testing protocol was proposed in Ref.~\cite{li_2022} as a modification of the classical sequential probability ratio test~\cite{wald_1945,wald_1948}, itself a generalisation of the standard log-likelihood ratio.
+In sequential quantum hypothesis testing~\cite{martinezvargas_2021,li_2022}, the samples of the unknown quantum state are provided and processed one at a time, and once the test reaches a certain threshold of confidence about the state --- which may require more than $n$ samples for the $n$th test of the protocol, unlike in conventional hypothesis testing --- a guess of either $\rho$ or $\sigma$ is made.
+In this context, a clever testing protocol was proposed in Ref.~\cite{li_2022} as a modification of the classical sequential probability ratio test~\cite{wald_1945,wald_1948}, itself a generalisation of the standard log-likelihood ratio test.
 The approach of~\cite{li_2022} performs a random walk that adaptively decides whether the best measurement sequence to use is the one that achieves $D(\rho\|\sigma)$, or the one that achieves $D(\sigma\|\rho)$.
 Crucially, the protocol indeed achieves both of the quantum relative entropies as the error exponents simultaneously.
-A simple adaptation of the protocol can be used to turn it into a probabilistic one, and the result of~\cite{li_2022} then allows us to show the desired achievability in our setting, leading to a complete characterisation of the optimal exponents.
+While the setting we study here is distinct from sequential hypothesis testing, a simple adaptation of the protocol of~\cite{li_2022} can be used to turn it into a probabilistic one with an inconclusive outcome, and an analysis of its performance allows us to show the desired achievability also in our setting.
+Together with a matching converse bound showing optimality, this leads to a complete characterisation of the exponents of inconclusive quantum hypothesis testing achievable with arbitrarily low inconclusiveness.